DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 //...
 ```

-Now when we refresh our app at the bottom left corner of the diagram we should see a square with a black border which is our group.
+Now when we refresh our app at the bottom-left corner of the diagram we should see a square with a black border - this is our group.

 ![Template 1](../assets/lesson-4/group-template-1.png)

 For now, it doesn't look different from a simple node so in the next step we'll try to place nodes inside our group.

-## Assigning nodes to group
+## Assigning nodes to a group

 Imagine a situation in which we'd like to have parts of a family separated on some level and treat them as a group.
 In this example, we'll create a group for every family of George V's grandchildren.

-To assign a node to a group we need to add the `group` property to such node.
+To assign a node to a group we need to add the `group` property to such a node.
-Gojs will take care of adding this node to the group.
+GoJS will take care of adding this node to the group.

-Go to `data.ts` file and assign Elizabeth II to our created group:
+Go to the `data.ts` file and assign Elizabeth II to our created group:

 ```typescript
 //data.ts